 I am a U. S. citizen living in Atlanta, Georgia, having grown up in Chattanooga, Tennessee.
-I served in the Electronic Security Command of the U. S. Air Force before receiving a B.S. degree in business/economics and an M.Ed. in educational psychology, both at the University of Tennessee at Chattanooga.
-I then completed a Ph.D. in clinical (and research) psychology at Emory University, Atlanta; I served as CEO of mental health facilities for nine years, then for 35 years as a governance (board of directors) theorist, author, and consultant.
-On two occasions I testified to committees of the U. S. Congress.
+I graduated in 1956 from Chattanooga (City) High School, then served in the Electronic Security Command of the U. S. Air Force.
+I received a B.S. degree in business/economics and an M.Ed. in educational psychology, both at the University of Tennessee at Chattanooga, then completed a Ph.D. in clinical (and research) psychology at Emory University, Atlanta.
+I served as CEO of public mental health facilities for nine years, but then became interested in management and governance (board operation).
+I developed a unique “theory” of governance–Policy Governance®–and for 35 years worked as independent governance consultant worldwide.
+In the spreading of this conceptual innovation, I published over 200 articles.
+In other writing as sole or co-author, five books were published by Jossey-Bass/John Wiley & Sons.
+On two occasions I testified before committees of the U. S. Congress.

+I have been married since 1995 to my best friend (and for years, business colleague), Miriam Carver, American citizen, born in the United Kingdom, and naturalized in Canada.
 I have two daughters and three granddaughters.
 An ardent international traveler, I have been in over 70 countries for business and pleasure.
-My reading, other than novels, tends to be in history, philosophy, government, and light science.
+My reading, other than fiction, is largely in history, philosophy, government, and light science.

-I have been married 23 years to my best friend (and for years, business colleague), Miriam Carver, American citizen, born in the United Kingdom, and naturalized in Canada.